 Once phpMyAdmin is opened, you can see all the databases and schema in the left bar.
 Select the database you want to export or download.

 Note: If you don’t know the name of the database connected to your database.
 Open the file wp-config.php file of your WordPress site to get the database name.
 You’ll find that file in the root folder path of your website:

 Now select the valid database from the left panel.
-Once you’ve chosen the correct database, click on the Export link from the top menu.
-On the next page, select the option “Quick – display only the minimal options.”
+Once you’ve chosen the correct database, click the Export link from the top menu.
+Select “Quick – display only the minimal options on the next page.”
 The format should be SQL.